 These headphones can’t be used with an audio cable.

 The case that comes with the Creative Outlier Air acts as a charging dock that gives you about 2 additional charges for the headphones.
-The case can be recharged via a micro-USB cable, but unfortunately, that’s the only input it has.
+The case can be recharged via a USB-C cable, but unfortunately, that’s the only input it has.

 The Creative Outlier Air are decent truly wireless headphones but have a rather bulky design when compared to other similar products.
 While they offer decent overall performance and value, their control scheme is hard to use and makes you to push the buds inside your ears, which is painful and could be a deal-breaker for some.
 On the upside, they offer a good amount of continuous playback for truly wireless headphones.
 See our recommendations for the best true wireless headphones, the best wireless earbuds for working out, and the best earbuds and in-ears.